 43 Percent of elementary schools, 74 percent of middle schools, and 98 percent of high schools offer vending machines to their students.

-In the past, most school vending machines have been loaded up with sugary candy, salty snacks, and beverages that completely lack any nutritional value—adding fuel to the fire of the obesity epidemic that affects children (and adults) across the country.
-As a result of this, and the new legislation, many schools have decided to completely ban junk food everywhere, while others have decided to focus their attention on the contents of their vending machines.
+In the past, most school vending machines have been loaded up with sugary candy, salty snacks, and beverages.
+These completely lack any nutritional value.
+They add fuel to the fire of the obesity epidemic that affects children (and adults) across the country.
+As a result of this, and the new legislation, many schools have decided to completely ban junk food everywhere.
+Others have decided to focus their attention on the contents of their vending machines.

-Thanks to these regulations the vending machine industry has become more creative with their offerings, and more healthy foods such as fruits, vegetables, smart snacks, and healthy beverage options are offered.
+Thanks to these regulations the vending machine industry has become more creative with their offerings.
+More healthy foods such as fruits, vegetables, smart snacks, and healthy beverage options are offered.

 Instead of stocking school with apple pies, cheese crackers, and nacho chips, options like sunflower seeds, baked chips, and low-fat popcorn are now seen as far better ways to fulfill those midday munchies.
-Soda is also a big no-no in schools, as the sugar and calories are seen as prime targets in anti-obesity efforts.
-Smarter beverage options can include bottled water, seltzer and flavored water, 100% fruit or vegetable juice, fat-free milk, or other low-calorie drinks.
+Soda is also a big no-no in schools.
+The sugar and calories are seen as prime targets in anti-obesity efforts.
+Smarter beverage options can include bottled water, seltzer, and flavored water.
+Additionally, 100% fruit or vegetable juice, fat-free milk, or other low-calorie drinks.